 - How your previous work experience will help you in this job?

-- Achievements and failure, you have faced, lesson learned.
+- Achievements and failures, you have faced, lessons learned.

 - Questions on hobbies, strengths, weaknesses, books you have read, etc

 - Your favourite subject, book, author, politician, actor, song, etc.

 Many students don’t prepare for this part expecting this to be easy.
 But this part is where you can prepare definite and convincing replies.
 You need to be ready with the counter questions, thus preparing your answers with supporting reasons.
 Also, remember that each answer you say will lead to another question, so you can plan for these answers well and actually try and mold your interview in your own way to some extent.